Jump To Section

 Where Do Shallots Come From?

-How to Cut Shallots
+How to Cut Shallots in 4 Steps

-How to Cook With Shallots
+How Do You Cook With Shallots?

 Shallots can be used in a number of recipes in everything from French to Asian cuisine, and different preparations tune in to different flavor frequencies, taking it from sharp to sweet in an instant.
 They can be: